emaurel/libmath/README.md

 ## WARNING

-functions such as logarithm, exponential and arctan don't have a good precision (O(10³))
+functions such as logarithm, exponential and arctan tend to loose precision as the input grows (O(10³))